10 Innovative Ways to Make Extra Storage Room

 1. De-clutter your home

 Before you even start to look at creating extra storage, engage the family in a massive cleanout.
 There are bound to be toys, clothes, mementos and other objects, including all those pebbles your kids brought back from the beach that can be thrown away.
 Once you’ve carried out this exercise, have a look at what’s left.
-If you have possessions that aren’t in constant use, but you want to keep, then box them up and place them in an external storage unit, ready steady store can provide a solution to your needs.
+If you have possessions that aren’t in constant use, but you want to keep, then box them up and place them in an external storage unit, a ready steady store can provide a solution to your needs.

 2. Use your hall

 Most halls are used for hanging coats, storing shoes and not much else.
-If you can construct a cupboard under the stairs for these essentials, then you can free up your walls for some design features, as recommended by The Guardian, or you could construct some shelving along one of the entrance walls and use this for books and DVDs.
+If you can construct a cupboard under the stairs for these essentials, then you can free up your walls for some design features, as recommended by The Guardian, or you could construct some shelving along with one of the entrance walls and use this for books and DVDs.

 3. Under stairs storage is useful

-The space under the staircase could be used as a compact home office, or you could use it for shelves or built in cupboards.
+The space under the staircase could be used as a compact home office, or you could use it for shelves or built-in cupboards.